soska/soska.github.com/src/posts/2018/7/2/savage/index.md

 And of course, the code is kinda messy, but [it is open source](https://github.com/soska/savagejsx).

 If you find this useful in any shape or form, [let me know on Twitter](https://twitter.com/soska)

+P.S.
+I know that you can use a Webpack loader to just include SVG files in your code, but when it is just code, you can do things with it, like styling it using your favorite css-in-js library or add logic.